peterckim/top_companies/README.md

 # TopCompanies

-This is a Ruby GEM that asks provides users information on top companies according to Fortune 500.
+This is a Ruby GEM that provides users information on top companies according to Fortune 500.

 ## Installation